Joseph-Burke/Robbin-Hoodz/README.md

 Robbin' Hoodz is an "infinite runner" game made with PhaserJS.

-In it, you play as old-school outlaw Robin Hood as he flees from the scene of his latest act vigilante wealth re-distribution.
+In it, you play as old-school outlaw **Robin Hood** as he flees from the scene of his latest act of vigilante wealth re-distribution.

 The aim of the game is to continue running along the platforms for the longest distance possible.